zinh/zinh.github.io/_posts/2020-03-25-build-a-react-part-01-dom-creation.markdown

 </div>
 ```

-will be translate to this JS snippet
+will be translate into this JS snippet

 ```js
 React.createElement(